Schlagonia/Tripod/README.md

-# This has been adapted from the previous Join Strategies found here:
+# This has been adapted from the previous Joint Strategies found here:

 https://github.com/fp-crypto/joint-strategy/tree/fp-univ3